Only warning notices for SUP ban violation till Jul 10; action will include fine, jail term: Rai | Law-Order

 The MCD and other urban local bodies will act against the defaulting units according to their bylaws while the Revenue department will take action under the Environment Protection Act.

-The 'Green Delhi' mobile application has also been updated to file complaints regarding violations of the ban on SUP items.
+The 'Green Delhi' mobile application has also been updated to file complaints regarding violation of the ban on SUP items.

-On August 12 last year, the Union Environment Ministry issued a notification prohibiting the manufacture, import, stocking, distribution, sale, and use of identified SUP commodities, including polystyrene and expanded polystyrene, from July 1, 2022.
+On August 12 last year, the Union environment ministry had issued a notification prohibiting the manufacture, import, stocking, distribution, sale and use of identified SUP commodities, including polystyrene and expanded polystyrene, from July 1, 2022.

 The identified SUP items include earbuds, plastic sticks for balloons, flags, candy sticks, ice-cream sticks, polystyrene (thermocol), plates, cups, glasses, forks, spoons, knives, straws, trays, wrapping or packaging films around sweets boxes, invitation cards, cigarette packets, plastic or PVC banners of less than 100 microns, and stirrers.